 The digital I/Os are grouped into I/O voltage banks.
 There are three digital I/O banks on the AFS090 and AFS250 devices and four digital I/O banks on the AFS600 and AFS1500 devices.
-Figure 2-89 on page 2-120 and Figure 2-90 on page 2-121 show the bank configuration by device.
-The north side of I/O in the AFS600 and AFS1500 devices is comprised of two banks of Actel Pro I/Os.
-The Actel Pro I/Os support a wide number of voltage referenced I/O standards in addition to the multitude of single-ended and differential I/O standards common throughout all of the Actel digital I/Os.
-Each I/O voltage bank has dedicated input/output supply and ground voltages (VMV/GNDQ for input buffers and VCCI/GND for output buffers).
+Figure 2-92 on page 2-126 and Figure 2-93 on page 2-126 show the bank configuration by device.
+The north side of the I/O in the AFS600 and AFS1500 devices comprises two banks of Actel Pro I/Os.
+The Actel Pro I/Os support a wide number of voltage-referenced I/O standards in addition to the multitude of single-ended and differential I/O standards common throughout all Actel digital I/Os.
+Each I/O voltage bank has dedicated I/O supply and ground voltages (V{CCI}/GNDQ for input buffers and V{CCI}/GND for output buffers).
 Because of these dedicated supplies, only I/Os with compatible standards can be assigned to the same I/O voltage bank.
-Table 2-56 and Table 2-57 on page 2-97 show the required voltage compatibility values for each of these voltages.
+Table 2-58 and Table 2-59 on page 2-103 show the required voltage compatibility values for each of these voltages.

-For more information about I/O and global assignments to I/O banks, refer to the specific pin table of the device in the "Package Pin Assignments" section on page 4-1 and the "User I/O Naming Convention" section on page 2-120.
+For more information about I/O and global assignments to I/O banks, refer to the specific pin table of the device in the "Package Pin Assignments" section on page 4-1 and the "User I/O Naming Convention" section on page 2-125.

 Each Pro I/O bank is divided into minibanks.
-Any user I/O in a $V{REF}$ minibank (a minibank is the region of scope of a $V{REF}$ pin) can be configured as a $V{REF}$ pin (Figure 2-75 on page 2-96).
-Only one $V{REF}$ pin is needed to control the entire $V{REF}$ minibank.
-The location and scope of the $V{REF}$ minibanks can be determined by the I/O name.
-For details, see the "User I/O Naming Convention" section on page 2-120.
+Any user I/O in a V{REF} minibank (a minibank is the region of scope of a V{REF} pin) can be configured as a V{REF} pin (Figure 2-78 on page 2-102).
+Only one V{REF} pin is needed to control the entire V{REF} minibank.
+The location and scope of the V{REF} minibanks can be determined by the I/O name.
+For details, see the "User I/O Naming Convention" section on page 2-125.

-Table 2-57 on page 2-97 shows the I/O standards supported by the Fusion devices and the corresponding voltage levels.
+Table 2-59 on page 2-103 shows the I/O standards supported by Fusion devices and the corresponding voltage levels.

-I/O standards are compatible if:
+I/O standards are compatible if the following are true:

-- Their VCCI and VMV values are identical - If both of the standards need a VREF, their VREF values must be identical (Pro I/O only)
+- Their V{CCI} values are identical. - If both of the standards need a V{REF} their V{REF} values must be identical (Pro I/O only).